Zion Narrows Top Down Backpacking Guide

 TOP TO BOTTOM

 You could choose to walk the entire length of the Narrows in one day, though calling it a grueling undertaking would be an understatement.
-In the best of conditions for experienced hikers, it will take you about 12 hours to cover the 16-mile route.
+In ideal conditions and with experienced hikers, it will take about 12 hours to cover the 16-mile route.
 Wilderness permits are required to enter and hike the Narrows, and as with overnights, they are not issued when the flow is 120 cfs or greater.
-You’ll still need two cars or a shuttle to day hike.
+You’ll still need two cars or a shuttle for the day hike.

 Maps & Guidebooks

 To date, there are no specific guidebooks detailing just the Narrows.
-There are several regional books that cover it as part of their overall Utah or Zion National Park coverage.
-As far as maps go, the USGS 7.5-minute topographical maps Straight Canyon, Clear Creek Mountain and Temple of Sinawava all show The Narrows.
+However, several regional books cover it as part of their overall coverage of Utah or Zion National Park.
+As far as maps go, the USGS 7.5-minute topographical maps Straight Canyon, Clear Creek Mountain, and Temple of Sinawava all show the Narrows.

 • Zion National Park Trails Illustrated Topographic Map – A highly researched and detailed 1:37,700 scale map that includes a chart detailing the extraordinary geology of Zion and a companion hiking timetable for The Narrows.
 It also has information on trailheads, campsites and mileage.
 (Bonus: Every Trails Illustrated map is printed on “Backcountry Tough” waterproof, tear-resistant paper.
 A full UTM grid is also printed on the map to aid with GPS navigation).